Marseille Basil Growing, Thai Basil, Greek Basil, Nufar Basil

 Marseille Basil

-• In Greek culture, basil has historical and symbolic significance.
-It is associated with love, hospitality, and good wishes, often used in religious ceremonies and festivals.
+• Cultural significance: Greek culture, basil symbolizes love, hospitality, and good wishes, often featured in religious ceremonies.

 What is Marseille Basil used for?